lawrencec/chauffeur/README.md

 A coverage report can be found in target/lcov-report/index.html after the following command (requires global and non-global install of mocha)

 ``` bash
 $ npm run coverage
 ```

 ## Todo

-- Expose more of the webdriver api
+- Expose more of the webdriver api with nicer syntax
-- Allow nested page modules
+- <del>Allow nested page modules</del>
-- Provide examples using test runners other than Mocha
+- <del>Provide examples using test runners other than Mocha</del>